ideasonpurpose/basic-wordpress-vagrant/README.md

 ## Instructions

 1. Download the [zip archive](https://github.com/ideasonpurpose/basic-wordpress-vagrant/archive/master.zip) or clone this repo
-2. Unzip and rename the directory to `yoursite.dev`
+2. Unzip and rename the directory to something like `yoursite.test`
 3. Add your WordPress project to the `site` directory (or replace `site` with a clone of your WordPress repository)
 4. Optionally copy a MySQL dumpfile into the project directory
+5. Install plugins: `vagrant plugin install vagrant-hostmanager vagrant-bindfs`
-5. Run `vagrant up`
+6. Run `vagrant up`

-When the Vagrant environment is provisioned a fresh install of WordPress will be applied to the `site` directory. **Any changes to core files or default themes will be lost.** Those files should really never be changed anyway, and this decision is deliberate and intentional.
+When the Vagrant environment is provisioned a fresh install of WordPress will be applied to the `site` directory. **Any changes to core files or default themes will be lost.** Those files should really never be changed anyway, and this behavior is deliberate and intentional.

 To avoid being asked for a password on every `vagrant up` (when using the [vagrant-hostmanager][] plugin), [edit the sudoers file][visudo] and add the [ lines from this gist][sudoers].

 #### WP Engine Specific Instructions

 1. Download the [zip archive](https://github.com/ideasonpurpose/basic-wordpress-vagrant/archive/master.zip) or clone this repo
 2. Unzip and rename the directory to `yoursite.dev`
 3. Download a backup snapshot from your [WP Engine Dashboard](https://my.wpengine.com).
 4. Decompress the zip archive and rename the resulting directory to `site`
 5. Copy `site` into `yoursite.dev`, replacing the existing `site` directory.
 6. Run `vagrant up`

 #### Flywheel Specific Instructions

 1. Download the [zip archive](https://github.com/ideasonpurpose/basic-wordpress-vagrant/archive/master.zip) or clone this repo
 2. Unzip and rename the directory to `yoursite.dev`
 3. Download a backup snapshot from your [Flywheel Dashboard](https://app.getflywheel.com).
 Flywheel backup archives contains a `backup.sql` database dumpfile and a `files` directory.
 4. Rename `files` to `site`
 5. Copy `site` and `backup.sql` into `yoursite.dev`, replacing the existing `site` directory.
 6. Run `vagrant up`

 ## Other Uses